 Length: 6 miles

-The bright orange Calico Hills can be seen far from the distance and for many visitors, they are the primary attraction of Red Rock.
+The bright orange outcrops in Calico Hills can be seen far from the distance and for many visitors, they are the primary attraction of Red Rock.
 The 6-mile hiking trail goes along the side of the red ridge and straight onto the rocks providing a closer look at the incredible orange formations.

 Start your hike at Calico I or at Calico II.
 You can do about half of a hike or less and turn back if you get tired, as it requires some scrambling on the rocks further along the trail.